redhat-partner-tech/partner-tech-days-sept2020/automate-everything/README.md

 Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.

-Announced at [Red Hat Summit 2020](https://www.redhat.com/en/summit), Ansible Automation Platform, harnesses the power of Ansible automation + new modules/functionality, Ansible Cloud Services and the latest Ansible Tower updates, all under one roof, one subscription - one platform.
+Announced at [Red Hat Summit 2020](https://www.redhat.com/en/summit), Ansible Automation Platform harnesses the power of Ansible automation + new modules/functionality, Ansible Cloud Services and the latest Ansible Engine & Tower updates, all under one roof, one subscription - one platform.

 **[Red Hat Ansible Automation Platform](https://www.ansible.com/blog/the-latest-in-red-hat-ansible-automation-platform), consists of:**
 - [Ansible Tower](https://www.ansible.com/products/tower)